edlyn-e/morse-translator/README.md

 -   Function to reset the entire display both input and display
 -   Function to clear the input

+### Still to do:
+- Add testing
+- Fix horizontal overflow for mobile display

 ### Extras

 -   Add numbers and punctuation into the Morse Code/Eng directory